JonathanCBU/restful_budget_api/tutorial/step_2.md

 6. Notes:

     - Using any host that isn't localhost exposes the flask app to your entire local network.
 This is fine as long as you don't put any actually sensetive information in the db.
-    - create_app and create_api are both super simple and could run in the main function without issue, we need to separate creating the Flask objects and running the processes for future testing.
     - You should be able to run the app from the poetry entrypoint.
-From a terminal (in the root dir of the repo) run `poetry runapp --debug --port 9999`.
-There are no resources yes, so all you can get are 404 errors, but if you see something like the below output then we're on the right track!
+From a terminal (in the root dir of the repo) run `poetry runapp --config Dev --port 9999`.
+There are no resources so all you can get are 404 errors, but if you see something like the below output then we're on the right track!
         ```bash
             * Serving Flask app 'restful_budget_api.__app__'
             * Debug mode: on